sudomf/tailwind-job/README.md

 https://hiremayke.netlify.app

-Hi.
+Hi folks.
 This is my way to show my interest in the job position and some of my skills to you guys.

-As I don't have much time available, I made a simple website using TaiwindCSS, AlpineJS and a static page compiler that handles components, expressions, and html and css optimizations.
+As I don't have much time available, I made a simple website using TaiwindCSS, AlpineJS, and a static page compiler that handles components, expressions, and HTML and CSS optimizations.

-I made this to show that I really like and know how to build development tools and components.
-I did it from zero in 13 hours according to wakatime.
+I made this to show that I like and I know how to build development tools and components.
+I did it from zero in 13 hours according to Wakatime.

 ## Getting Started